foroozandehgroup/NMR-EsPy/docs/content/gui/usage/result.rst

   .. note::
     Beyond specifying the dpi and size of the figure, the GUI does not provide any means of customising the appearance of the figure in this version.
     I intend to provide support of for in a future version.
-At the moment, the only means of customising the figure is to do it by writing a Python script.
-I provide an outline of how you can achieve certain customisations :doc:`here <../../misc/figure_customisation>`

 Result Files
 ------------